CodeReclaimers/btce-bot/README.md

 btce-bot
 ========

+NOTE: An update to use the most recent [btce-api library](https://github.com/codereclaimers/btce-api) is in progress.
+Until this is complete much of the code here will not work.

 NOTE: This is NOT a library of ready-made bots; it's a library that (hopefully) makes it easier to write your own bot, because you won't have to fuss with a bunch of low-level grunt work.
 It's still a work in progress, so if you'd